wanman/mailcow/README.md

 ```

-A mail server install script for **Debian and Debian based distributions**.
+A mail server install script with a lot of features for **Debian and Debian based distributions**.
 This installer is permanently **tested on Debians stable branch** but is reported to run on newer branches, too.
 Debian Squeeze (old-stable) is not supported.

 Please see https://www.debinux.de/fufix for further information.